-The boat will accommodate up to four people total.
+The boat will accommodate up to 6 people total.
+We recommend no more than 4 adults.
 Prices are based on two people.
-However, two more people may join you for a small per person fee.

 Tommy Rachel is a 45 year old licensed boat captain and is a native Baldwin County resident who has been on these waters his entire life and is very knowledgeable in the waterways and it’s inhabitants.